VioletGiraffe/VioletGiraffe.github.io/_posts/2023-02-25-cpp-build-systems-syntax-comparison.md

 ### Build generators

-First, we'll look into the build systems that are actually build generators - they create project files or build scripts for various IDEs and build executors.
+First, we'll look into the build systems that are actually build generators - they create project files or build scripts for various other IDEs and build executors, but can't build (invoke the compiler and linker) themselves.

 #### Meson